 But it’s time to open this gift and boot it:

 In order to survive, you start with an axe, but later on you can get better weapons, like pistols, M-16, grenades and a rocket launcher.
-The game is divided in five levels, which aren’t very big, but designed in such a way, that without the automap power-up (which I highly recommend getting at the beginning of the game), you’ll be easily lost.
+The game is divided into 5 levels, which aren’t very big, but designed in such a way, that without the automap power-up (which I highly recommend getting at the beginning of the game), you’ll be easily lost.

 This game is notoriously hard (even in the easiest setting) because of 2 factors: 1st, there’s quite a lack of health items throughout the levels and 2nd, the majority of the enemies are literal bullet sponges.
 They can take a lot of punishment before going down.
 And in the harder settings, you simply have more enemies to kill.